SpaceshipxDev/litecrystal/issues.md

 Windows.
 This shorter base path keeps most file names well under the legacy limit, allowing WPS and other applications to open them normally. macOS and Linux continue to use `~/Desktop/Estara 数据`.

+# Failed Job Creation When Uploading Large Folder

+## Architecture Overview
+- **taintedpaint** is the Next.js web app.
+Job creation posts a `FormData` payload to `/api/jobs` where uploaded files are saved to `public/storage/tasks/{taskId}` and metadata is written to `public/storage/metadata.json`.
+- **blackpaint** is the Electron client used later for syncing but was not involved in this failure.

+## Why It Happened
+Users tried to create a job by uploading an entire folder containing many CAD files.
+The request payload exceeded Next.js' default 4&nbsp;MB body limit for API routes.
+Because `app/api/jobs/route.ts` did not override this limit, Next.js rejected the request before the handler ran, causing `fetch()` in `CreateJobForm` to throw `Failed to fetch` and the job was never created.

+## Solution
+Increase the allowed body size for file uploads.
+All API routes that accept file data now export a `config` object with `bodyParser.sizeLimit` set to `500mb`.
+This allows large folders to be submitted without triggering Next.js' body size restriction.